A NSW Government website

 What’s happening now?

-• the activation of spaces with temporary events and public art installations, to bring entertainment and life into the heart of the city.
+• Early activation of spaces with temporary events and public art installations, bringing entertainment and life into the heart of the city.

 Background